-Obviously, no business wants a team that is upset, distracted, or avoiding work due to conflict, but it’s not completely unexpected, given friction and discord do occur when people work together for decent lengths of time (the Australian results could be worse – a benchmark international study found 85% of employees experience workplace conflict to some degree).
+Obviously, having a quarter of the workforce upset, distracted, or avoiding work due to conflict is bad for any business, but it’s not completely unexpected, given friction and discord do occur when people work together for decent lengths of time (the NZ results could be worse – a benchmark international study found 85% of employees experience workplace conflict to some degree).

 Quick facts on workplace conflict

-- Workplace conflict is estimated to cost Australia $10.1 billion each year (Safe Work Australia).
+- Workplace conflict is estimated to cost NZ $440 million each year (Ministry of Business, Innovation and Employment).

 - Workplace conflict in the U.S. is estimated to cost $359 billion annually in lost time and productivity (CCP Global Human Capital).